DmxLarchey/Relevant-decidability/README.md

-# A Constructive Mechanization of Kripke-Curry's method for the decidability of Implicational Relevance Logic
+# A Constructive Mechanization of Kripke-Curry's method for the Decidability of Implicational Relevance Logic

         (**************************************************************)
         (*   Copyright Dominique Larchey-Wendling [*]                 *)